codepks/LearningCSharp/README.md

 ### Select
 The Select method is a LINQ method used to project (transform) each item in the source collection into a new form.

+### SelectMany
+**Purpose**: SelectMany is used to project each element of a collection to an IEnumerable<T> and flatten the resulting sequences into a single collection.
+It effectively takes a collection of collections (or an array of arrays) and flattens it into a single collection.

 ### Ordering, Summing, Selecting
 ```
 class Person